oerhb/gpslogger/README.md

     <resource />

-This file can be used to store OAuth keys if you want OpenStreetMap and DropBox functionality.
+This file can be used to store OAuth keys if you want OpenStreetMap and DropBox functionality (below).
 This file is ignored in the .gitignore file and will not be committed.

 ### OpenStreetMap Setup (Optional)